Thursday, September 19, 2024

 All three 20th C figures, pursuing timeless historical form by means of distinctively different artistic and intellectual frames, will ironically find their ethical retreat in a passenger pigeoned promise of machined data sets.
 And, ironically at least in their literary dimensions that sought immortalities in ego, they will find a determined but receding legacy as data sets of machined, reductive, and deflating meaning seeking become their publicists.
 Agents that had sought extrapolation from existence in timeless forms become statues of interpolation in commodification.
 By other-directed ethical craft and accountability and free and open offering to critical review--rather than by instrumental rationalities of the machine--the artistic histories of Gatsby's narrative and Eliot's literary corpus may break free, by a concerted program of pedagogy setting Nietzschean against messianizing and commissioning hermeneutics as the cleansing air of cautionary deliberation amid generational change.

 Such pedagogy institutes epistemological awareness that is never and cannot be devoid of the practical, and all language learning depends on experience and accountability.
-If a machine cannot process the data of durative character development —the "dianoia of metanoia" (as a subjective genitive) in empathy, integrity, and ethical judgment--it cannot assist human progress and growth.
+If a machine cannot process the data of durative character development —the "dianoia of metanoia" (as a subjective genitive, carrying the latter through into a changed ethical charge) in empathy, integrity, and ethical judgment--it cannot assist human progress and growth.
 The pursuit of ethical transformation--repentance--as the Shema (Deut.
 6:4-9) notes, begins through the ear to reestablish human essence in the heart--intentionality--first and foremost, and only then moves to the expressive soul (nephesh), effective effort (mo-ed), and culminating when Jesus adds dianoia (Matt 22:37; Mark 12: 28) to the essence of messianic mission of peacemaking and soul repair.

 [1] Heidegger’s approach to authenticity emphasizes personal responsibility and ethical commitment, yet his failure to publicly acknowledge or take responsibility or account in any way for his involvement with the Nazi regime reveals a damning contradiction between his philosophical speculations and metaphysical negations proposed as absolutes and his actions.
 Of course, I'm not the only one to say this, but I add my voice in solidarity with revulsion: He definitively did not live authentically according to his own principles of accountability, and his silence was a way of avoiding responsibility—thus exposing a paradox between his life and his teachings on authenticity.
 In this sense, the paradox may be entertained only by cordoning off the intellect from soul’s lived experience, for when they are harmonized, the paradox cannot be sustained in any way to assert an existential, cataphatic truth.
 In paradox a system reveals its fall and failure and may only become apophatically cautionary.
 Any program of 'Do as I say, not as I do' holds forth no "existential" promise or guidance.

-Unlike the rehabilitating cautionaries of the art of Eliot and the figure of Gatsby I present in this essay's conclusion, I see nothing rehabilitating in the monumental ethical failure of "de-existentialism," the grandiose, wickedly Promethean, and linguistically perverting attempt to peer back into an ontology prior to God to escape duty thereto.
+Unlike the rehabilitating cautionaries of the art of Eliot and the figure of Gatsby I present in this essay's conclusion, nothing rehabilitates the monumental ethical failure of "de-existentialism," the grandiose, wickedly Promethean, and linguistically perverting attempt to peer back into an ontology prior to God to escape duty thereto.

 --Martin Heidegger, Being and Time, 1927

-Both the content and the form of this utterance should strike one as nihilism, the ground of cruelty and sleights-of-hand that cover cruelties.
+Both the content and the form of this utterance are nihilism, the ground of cruelty and sleights-of-hand that cover cruelties.
 And these carry over into a sleighted destiny, where Apology silently screams, lacking words.
 In that is the man's Dasein, accountable at last and lasting.

 No comments: